corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/application-networks/_index.md

 	 figcaption="Peer-to-Peer Communication"
 >}}

-Identities not regsitered as members of the application network cannot communicate with those that are, even if they obtain a copy of the CorDapp code:
+Identities not registered as members of the application network cannot communicate with those that are, even if they obtain a copy of the CorDapp code:
 * The identities may not be externally visible outside of the application network.
 * The reverse connection attestation undertaken by the Corda networking layer ensures that only attested identities can communicate.